alex-gamero/100-days-of-code/log.md

 **Thoughts**: I created a website called React8.
 I had the idea yesterday because I needed something like that for my training, and I just thought, "Why don't I just code that myself?"

-### Day 69: August 29, Friday
+### Day 70: August 30, Saturday

-**Today's Progress**: Today I continued with the Nullpoint proyect and the branching endings.
+**Today's Progress**: Today I continued with the Nullpoint project and the branching endings.

 **Thoughts**: It's harder that I tought it would be, it's really a lot of diferent endings with all the combination of options.

-### Day 70: August 30, Saturday
+### Day 71: August 31, Sunday

-**Today's Progress**: Today I continued with the React8 proyect and start adding some new features.
+**Today's Progress**: Today I continued with the React8 project and start adding some new features.

-**Thoughts**: It's going pretty well, I just discover a new way to make it easier to use, add audio instruccions!
+**Thoughts**: It's going pretty well, I just discover a new way to make it easier to use, add audio instructions!

+### Day 72: September 01, Monday

+**Today's Progress**: Today I finished the new feature for the React8 project.

+**Thoughts**: It's going pretty well.
+I just added audio instructions, and it's even adaptable to the chosen time.